zombodb/zombodb/INDEX-MANAGEMENT.md

 The various forms of ALTER TABLE that add/drop columns or change column types are supported.
 Note that if added columns have a default value or if the type change isn't directly cast-able, Postgres will automatically rebuild the index, so these operations could take a significant amount of time.

+####WARNING:

+Renaming columns is not supported.
+What will happen is that newly INSERTed/UPDATEd rows will use the new column name but existing rows will use the old name, making searching difficult.

->##### WARNING:  Renaming columns is not supported, and doing so will leave the underlying Elasticsearch index in a state that is inconsistent with Postgres.
-If you do rename a column, you'll need to issue a `REINDEX`.
+If you need rename a column, you'll need to manually issue a `REINDEX`.

+Perhaps in the future, ZomboDB can transparently alias fields to avoid this situation, but at present, it's not the case.

 ## VACUUM